erdncyz/mercury-app-center/README.md

 - Ensure proper file permissions for the uploads directory
 - Regular backup of projects.json and users.json is recommended
 - Monitor disk space for uploads directory
+- Admin users have exclusive access to Edit, Delete, and Upload functions